Foodborne illness causes over 4 million illnesses every year in Canada. The symptoms of foodborne illness include:

 Symptoms usually go away after 1 to 3 days, but in some cases, foodborne illness can be life-threatening.
 Children under 5 years, pregnant women, seniors and people with a compromised immune system are more likely to get sick.
 Foodborne illness during pregnancy can make the baby sick before and after birth.

-Pathogens are germs such as bacteria and viruses that make us sick.
-Pathogens can be picked up in many ways, such as, by petting your dog, handling your pet turtle, changing diapers or preparing raw foods, especially meats and poultry.
-Even healthy people can carry pathogens.
+Germs such as bacteria and viruses make us sick.
+Germs can be picked up in many ways, for example, by petting your dog, handling your pet turtle, changing diapers or preparing raw foods like meat and poultry.
+Even healthy people can carry germs.

 Wash Your Hands

-Wash your hands after you use the washroom, and before you eat or handle any food.
-Hand washing includes scrubbing all parts of your hands with soap for at least 20 seconds and rinsing them under warm water.
+Wash your hands after you use the washroom and before you eat or handle any food.
+Scrub all parts of your hands with soap for at least 20 seconds and rinsing them under warm water.
 Dry your hands with a clean cloth or paper towel.

 Wash and Sanitize Surfaces

 Wash and sanitize surfaces where you prepare and place foods.
-Food-borne illness is often caused by spreading pathogens from raw meat to other foods.
+Foodborne illness is often caused by spreading germs from raw meat to other foods.
 This is called cross-contamination.